Our Team

 She / Her

-Executive Director / Indigenous Engagement and Programming Manager / Oral Testimony Program Co-Lead
+MLIS | Executive Director / Oral Testimony Program Co-Lead

 Kristin works towards building relationships and walking alongside internal and external Indigenous units at UBC.
-Kristin firmly believes in the importance of interpersonal relationships and cultural humility when working with Indigenous individuals, community, and content.
+She firmly believes in the importance of interpersonal relationships and cultural humility when working with Indigenous individuals, community, and content.

 Research